chsbacon/chsbacon.github.io/content/about.md

 type: about
 ---

-This is the about page.
+This wiki is currently being created by [@rivques](https://github.com/rivques).
+Contact them if you'd like to contribute.